drawers/SpinnerDatePicker/README.md

 Philosophy
 ==========

-The aim of this project is to produce a lightweight and robust DatePicker.
+The aim of this project is to produce a lightweight and robust DatePicker with an API similar to that of the standard Android DatePicker.
 Hence the library has no external dependencies and no fancy features.
-Espresso automated UI pesting is performed on the sample project using Firebase test lab.
-When more funds are available, more devices will be tested.
+Espresso automated UI testing is performed on the sample project using Firebase test lab.

 Contributing
 ============

 Please open an issue first before making a pull request.
-Pull requests should be accompanied by tests.
+Pull requests should be accompanied by tests if possible.

 License
 =======